trustgraph-ai/trustgraph-stix/README.md

-Cybersecurity threat analysis with presentation to the knowledge graph in STIX form.
+# Cybersecurity threat analysis with TrustGraph

+With presentation to the knowledge graph in STIX form

-# To use
+## To use

 To use: